 306 MS living room of Room 237.
 (1:11:47)

-Cut to Room 237 again with its bright 1970s version of Disco Art Deco design, purple seating, green and purple carpet, a fireplace, gold and white or beige and white striped wallpaper, elaborate and pricey but gaudy and tasteless.
+Cut to room 237 again with its bright 1970s version of Disco Art Deco design, purple seating, green and purple carpet, a fireplace, gold and white or beige and white striped wallpaper.
+Elaborate and pricey.
+Gaudy and tasteless.
+The effect is chaotic.

 The camera (Jack's POV) scans the fancy sitting room then is attracted to the ajar bathroom door and the green walls within, a green to be compared with that which we'd seen in the stairwell near the elevators.